 - Webmail clients use their browser’s respective engine (for example, Safari uses WebKit and Chrome uses Blink).

 An Example of HTML for Web Vs. Email

 If you want an example that illustrates the complexity of designing in email versus the web, here’s a perfect example from Mailbakery’s article 19 Big Differences Between Email and Web HTML:

-We have to build a series of tables that incorporate all the inline styling necessary to properly place the button and ensure it looks good across email clients.
-There’s also going to be an accompanying style tag at the top of this email to incorporate the classes.
+We must build a series of tables incorporating all the inline styling necessary to place the button properly and ensure it looks good across email clients.
+An accompanying style tag will also be at the top of this email to incorporate the classes.